mahdihosseini/GenProb/README.md

 The layer-wise processing of these metrics can be found under /source/process.py along with a list of other metrics discluded from the paper.
 Convolution weight tensors are first unfolded along channel axes into a 2d matrix before metrics are calculated via processing of singular values or other norm calculations.
 The low rank factorization preprocessing of weight matrices is also included under the EVBMF function.

 ### GenProb Dataset ###
+Generalization Dataset for Probeable Measures is a family of trained models used to test the effectiveness of the measures for tracking generalization performance at earlier stages of training.
+We train families of models with varied hyperparameter and channel size configurations for 70 epochs on CIFAR10 and CIFAR100 with various optimizers.
+These variations are specified in the table below.

 |     **Hyperparameter**     | **Size Search Space** | **Topology Search Space** |
 |:--------------------------:|:---------------------:|:-------------------------:|